TaitoUnited/taito-cli/README.md

 * `taito ci-scan`: Lint code, scan for code smells and vulnerabilities, etc.
 * `taito ci-docs`: Generate docs.
 * `taito ci-build`: Build containers, functions, etc (separate build step for each)
+* `taito ci-test-api`: Run local api tests.
+* `taito ci-test-e2e`: Run local e2e tests.
 * `taito db-deploy`: Deploy database changes.
 * `taito ci-deploy`: Deploy the application.
-* `taito ci-wait`: Wait for application to restart.
+* `taito ci-wait`: Optional: Wait for application to restart in the target environment.
-* `taito ci-test-api`: Run api tests.
+* `taito ci-test-api:ENV`: Optional: Run api tests for the target environment.
-* `taito ci-test-e2e`: Run e2e tests.
+* `taito ci-test-e2e:ENV`: Optional: Run e2e tests for the target environment.
+* `taito ci-verify[:ENV]`: Optional: Verifies that api and e2e tests went ok for the target environment.
+If tests failed and autorevert is enabled for the target environment, executes `taito db-revert` and `taito ci-revert`.
-* `taito ci-publish`: Publish build artifacts to a central location (e.g. container images, docs, test results, code coverage reports).
+* `taito ci-publish`: Publish all artifacts to a central location (e.g. container images, libraries, docs, test results, test coverage reports, code quality reports).
 * `taito ci-release-post`: Typically generates release notes from git commits or issues, and tags the git repository with the new version number.

-In case CI/CD process fails after the deployment steps have already been executed, changes can be reverted by running `taito db-revert` and `taito ci-revert`.

 See [cloudbuild.yaml](https://github.com/TaitoUnited/server-template/blob/master/cloudbuild.yaml) of server-template as an example.
-TODO: add reverts to script.
+TODO: add local testing env and reverts to the script.

 ## ChatOps